DomKemp/DVD-Rental-Database-Analysis-SQL-PowerBI/README.md

 This project is focused on extracting meaningful insights from a DVD rental database using SQL query and visualizing the results with PowerBI.
 The DVD rental database represents the business processes of a DVD rental store, within a period of 4 months.
 The database utilized in this project is designed with a snowflake schema, requiring slightly more complex joins between tables to extract relevant information with SQL query.

 To start, I designed and executed an SQL query to join multiple tables within the database and extract the necessary information.
 Once the data was extracted, I downloaded it as a CSV file and imported it into PowerBI to clean and organize the data using Power Query Editor.
 I have then created the necessary tables and built the relationship model so that the data can be manipulated.
-Finally, I have created interactive visualizations and dashboards that contain slicers to filter the visuals by month and product category.
+Finally, I have created interactive visualizations and dashboards that contain slicers to filter the visuals by month and film genres.
 This would allow users to analyze the data in a more intuitive and user-friendly way and gain valuable insights.

 ##  Data Visualization in PowerBI